3/8" diameter braided cord and double ring slides.

 Tommy Singer, Navajo

-Paula says - "This vintage bolo was made in the 1970s by the late Navajo artist Tommy Singer."
+Paula says - "This vintage sterling silver overlay and turquoise bolo tie was made in the 1970s by the late Navajo artist Tommy Singer."

 About Tommy Singer